alhasan-s-aboobaid/currency_converter/README.md

 ## Used database
   I have used NoSql technique with the help of this library https://pub.dev/packages/sembast , I used this type as the app is not too big and it is faster to prepear

-## Note
-After I have implemented getting supported currencies requests using exchangerate-api.com , I was surprised that historical data needs to upgrade my plan. but it provides /latest which returns last conversion rates for a specific currency. so I apply it instead :)